EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

 - In keywords without specifiers, the special specifier any.any will be implicit.
-- The `&` context operator makes an entity's context private when present; this reduces results to the immediate neighborhoud of the target.
+- The `&` context operator makes an entity's context private when present; this reduces results to the immediate neighbourhood of the target.

 Consider the following examples when searching for software: